Ask Experts Questions for FREE Help!

 Junior Member

 I'm almost 27.
 My boy friend can drink a lot and it doesn't seem to "effect" him.
 I usually can't even tell when he's drunk because he acts exactly the same as when he's sober.
-When I was 22 I drank all the time like a fish and then it was some thing that I slowly out grew.
+When I was 22 I drank all the time like a fish and then it was something that I slowly out grew.
 And I just got tired of blacking out and being hung over every day.
 His drinking doesn't seem to be controlling him and it's not like he's drinking every single day.
 It's not like he needs a drink just to get though the day.
-He's a really good guy thats really good to me and treats me right.
+He's a really good guy that's really good to me and treats me right.
 I'm not going to "leave" him just because he might have a drinking problem.
 He's financially responsible and helps pay for every thing.
 This is his last day of college, he's graduating tomorrow and he works full-time too.
 He's very intelligent and successful.
 I'm just worried because I know that his Dad struggled a little with drinking and he seems to drink excessively some times.
 But don't we all drink a little excessively some times?
-On occassion I'll get "lit" if we go out to a night club.
-I'm reading way to much in to this as usual.
+On occasion I'll get "lit" if we go out to a night club.
+I'm reading way too much in to this as usual.

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search